 Cosy booths, a friendly atmosphere, delicious food, and award-winning beers await you at The Beehive pub and restaurant in Carterton, close to the market town of Swindon, and the spectacular Cotswolds Area of Outstanding Natural Beauty.
 Stop by for your favourite classic pub meal, whether you’re a fan of fish and chips, peckish for a light bite, or in the mood for a proper British roast dinner, and indulge with a perfectly-paired pint of Butcombe beer.

 After a day trekking about the rolling Cotswold hills, you deserve a comforting, locally-sourced classic pub meal in a proper South West restaurant.
-Stop into the Cotswold Gateway gastropub, situated right on the edge of the Area of Outstanding Natural Beauty, and treat yourself to their famous Butcombe Original beer-battered fish and chips, Cotswold burger or decadent vegetarian pumpkin and ricotta tortelloni.
+Stop into the Prince Of Burford gastropub, situated right on the edge of the Area of Outstanding Natural Beauty, and treat yourself to their famous Butcombe Original beer-battered fish and chips, Cotswold burger or decadent vegetarian pumpkin and ricotta tortelloni.
 There’s a host of other delicious meals to choose from, all perfectly paired with a selection of award-winning Butcombe beer behind the bar – perfect after a visit to nearby Swindon.

 From steamed mussels steeped in cider to Butcombe Original beer-battered fish and chips, you’ll find something you love at The Crown restaurant.
 Fancy something sweet?
 Try the decadent warm chocolate brownie with salted caramel ice cream, or a New York-style cheesecake with maple-roasted figs and blackberry sorbet.
 The perfect pick-me-up after a day exploring Swindon.